GabrielLima60/MLAnalyser/readme.md

 Run the .exe file to execute the software, it wraps a .jar file that runs the java script.

 You can modify it at will and run the modified version by running the java script manually.
+In case you are using VSCode, remember to open the entire folder instead of only the java file

 # Installation
 Prior to running the program, ensure the following dependencies are installed on your device: